rescrv/HyperDex/doc/introduction.rst

 The entire API is described in :ref:`Chapter 8 <api>`.
 For completeness, man pages are included in :ref:`Chapter 9 <man>`.
 :ref:`Chapter 10 <dev>` is intended for developers of HyperDex itself.

-.. [#dev] Instructions for building HyperDex from the Git repo are provided in the developer's section.

 The HyperDex developers are constantly improving both HyperDex and this reference manual.
 If you would like to provide feedback on this manual, please